EdmundBenedict/lordcephei.github.io/pages/plbndsdoc.md

 Orbitals **5-9** comprise the majority spin _d_ orbitals of the first Hankel energy;, **14-8** those of the second.
 _Note:_{: style="color: red"} `dup=9` replicates the existing list, adding 9 to each element in the list.)

 States **23-27** are the corresponding _d_ orbital in the minority channel.
 The five _d_ states are expressed conveniently as **18+5:18+9**.
 These are the minority spin counterparts since the entire hamiltonian basis consists of 18 orbitals.
-When the hamiltonian is treated relativistically the Hamiltonian is doubled into a 2&times;2 supermatrix; with spin 1 orbitals occuring first.
+When the hamiltonian is treated relativistically, the hamiltonian is doubled into a 2&times;2 supermatrix; with spin 1 orbitals occuring first.

 {::nomarkdown}</div>{:/}